miina-hub/Project-Build-an-ML-Pipeline-Starter/README.md

 You should see a message similar to:
 ```
-wandb: Appending key for api.wandb.ai to your netrc file: /home/[your username]/.netrc
+wwanandb: Appending key for api.wandb.ai to your netrc file: /home/[your username]/.netrc
 ```